bmschmidt/bookwormBlog/posts/2015-03-24-new-formats.markdown

 **exploratory data analysis API for bag-of-words models** can make it possible to quickly and usefully share texts through a Bookworm installation.

-But this is a difficult task: so for a first post, I want to introduce some elements of the API and talk about why I think a platform like this is valuable for exploring a large collection of texts visually and quantitatively.
+But this is a difficult task.
+So much so that I have to completely change my blogging stack to do it.
+So for a first post on this site, I want to introduce some elements of the API and talk about why I think a platform like this is valuable for exploring a large collection of texts visually and quantitatively.
+Maybe someone will be persuaded to do it themselves.

 <!--more-->